This is what happens behind the scenes when you click 'accept cookies' on a website | Pulselive Kenya

 Many websites share cookie data with third-party advertisers, allowing them to serve personalised ads based on your browsing history.

-This is why clicking "Accept Cookies" often means you’ll see ads that are highly relevant (sometimes eerily so) to what you’ve recently searched for.
+This is why clicking "Accept Cookies" often means you’ll see ads that are highly relevant to what you’ve recently searched for.
+This is the reason some people find it very strange that adverts are just too accurate about what they have been looking for.

 4. Your Login Information Gets Stored